 We visited Pedoulas where we bought the most delicious cherries we have ever tasted, from an old man selling at the roadside.
 Very clever on his part as the village had about 10 mini- markets selling cherries as well!
 Needless to say, this village is famous for its cherries!

-We also visited Prodromos which is the highest settlement in Cyprus and is known for its apple and cheery orchards.
+We also visited Prodromos which is the highest settlement in

-The village of Galata’s claim to fame appears to be a few old houses in the main street with overhanging balconies.
+The village of Galata ’s claim to fame appears to be a few old houses in the main street with overhanging balconies.
 We did not feel it worth the detour!

 Kakopetria - the translation of Kakopetria means “evil rocks”.
 Many of these mountain villages appeared very deserted as it was not yet full summer when the Cypriots arrive to holiday away from the heat in the cities or the tourists are out in force.
 The shop-keepers appear desperate to make a sale and one wonders how they survive.